doug-fish/sample-horizon-angular-plugin/devstack/README.rst

 Sample dashboard devstack plugin
 ==========================================

-This directory contains the neutron-lbaas-dashboard devstack plugin.
+This directory contains the sample-dashboard devstack plugin.

 To enable the plugin, add the following to your local.conf: